spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/shape-analysis/normalizing-morphometrics-compressions/normalizing-morphometrics.rst

 #######################################################################################

 A ratio is computed of the morphometrics at the level(s) of compression withe the measures at the levels above and below all compression sites.
-Adding the option ``-normalize-hc`` normalizes the morphometrics with a database of healthy subjects beofre computing the ratio.
+Adding the option ``-normalize-hc`` normalizes the morphometrics with a database of healthy subjects before computing the ratio.

 Compute ratio between **AP-diameter** at level of compression vs. above/below
 --------------------------------------------------------------------------------
-We will compute the ratio of the anterior-posterior diameter at the level of compression and levels above and below all compresssions.
+We will compute the ratio of the anteroposterior diameter at the level of compression and levels above and below all compresssions.
-This is equivalent to the MSCC (maximum spinal cord compression) metric [PUT REF]
+This is equivalent to the MSCC (maximum spinal cord compression) metric (Miyanji et al.)[https://pubmed.ncbi.nlm.nih.gov/17431129/].

 .. code:: sh